Jesus Estanislao

 Jesus P. Estanislao is a Filipino economist best known for having been the 6th Socio-economic Planning Secretary and concurrent Director-General of the National Economic and Development Authority (NEDA) from 1989-1990, and Secretary of Finance of the Philippines from 1990-1992, during the government of President Corazon Aquino.
 He presently heads two private institutes committed to governance reforms: the Institute of Corporate Directors (for corporate governance), and the Institute for Solidarity in Asia (for national governance).
 He also chairs the President's Governance Advisory Council, which advises the Philippine President on governance issues.

 Studies and Academic work

-Estanislao holds a Ph.D. from Harvard University, where he was also a Teaching Fellow and Research Fellow.
-He obtained his MA in Economics from Fordham University in Economics and Ph.B. (summa cum laude) from the University of San Carlos.
+Estanislao holds a Ph.D. from Harvard University, and was also a Teaching Fellow and Research Fellow.
+He obtained his MA in economics from Fordham University in Economics and Ph.B. (summa cum laude) from the University of San Carlos.

 He has been conferred honorary doctoral degrees from Angeles University, Xavier University, St. Paul University, and Manila Central University.
-He holds the title of University Professor at the University of Asia and the Pacific and a Visiting Professor at the IESE Business School.
+He holds the title of University Professor at the University of Asia and the Pacific and a visiting professor at the IESE Business School.